How To Rank Higher On Google – The Ultimate Guide

 Depending on your content type (e.g., blog posts or news articles), Accelerated Mobile Pages (AMP) might improve its performance on mobile devices.
 With AMP, pages load almost instantly.

-While none of these UX factors alone will shoot you up to #1 ranking status, they help enhance overall quality assessment by Google towards a user-friendly website for better SEO results.
+While none of these UX factors alone will get you to #1 ranking status, they help enhance Google’s overall quality assessment of a user-friendly website for better SEO results.
 Don’t underestimate the power of tiny changes!

 Boost Your Website Authority